-, I wanted to move away from LastPass — who’ve lately have been reducing support for Firefox and other platforms — to an open-source password manager.
+, I wanted to move away from LastPass — who’ve lately have been dropping support for Firefox and other platforms — to an open-source password manager.
 I chose to migrate to Bitwarden and I’ve been overall happy with the decision ever since.
 Here are my thoughts and impressions after three months with Bitwarden.

 Apps and platform experiences

 LastPass only has an app for macOS and a few failed attempts at different Windows apps over the years.
 The Bitwarden desktop apps — available for Linux, macOS, and Windows — are pretty great by comparison.
 I’ve taken to use the Bitwarden desktop client on macOS and Windows, but I prefer to use the Bitwarden Web Vault installed as a GNOME Web app under Linux.
 Bitwarden’s Linux app works as great as its macOS and Windows brethren but it’s harder to install than a web app and doesn’t auto-update.

 I’m not as happy with the experience on Android, however.
 Bitwarden integrates with the platform provided auto-fill service; a system that’s unreliable at the best of times.
 I can have Bitwarden auto-fill in my login details into an app or webpage one day and then have it not work on the same app or webpage the next day.
 My login flow thus involves first attempting to use auto-fill, sighing, switching to the Bitwarden app and copy my login details, switch back to the app I want to login to, and pray that the app hasn’t dismissed the login prompt while I was away.
 It’s less than ideal but from my experience, the same thing also happens with LastPass and other password managers on Android.

 On a more positive note, Bitwarden’s extension for Firefox for Android works great and I don’t have to skip back and forth between apps to login to websites.
 Unfortunately, Firefox for Android doesn’t support physical security keys so I can’t properly secure my Bitwarden account and get a decent user experience on Android at the same time.